-In partnership with the Greater Wilkes-Barre Chamber of Business and Industry, Luzerne County Community College established the Corporate Learning Center on Public Square in downtown Wilkes-Barre in the Spring of 1999.
+In partnership with the Greater Wilkes-Barre Chamber of Business and Industry, Luzerne County Community College established a Corporate Learning Center located on Public Square in downtown Wilkes-Barre.

 In today's fast-paced world of business and industry, workers not only need to be trained, they also need to be re-trained.
 While responding to the training needs of business and industry, the Corporate Learning Center also provides a variety of opportunities for working adults to upgrade their skills or learn new ones through both credit and credit-free programs.